 Council Meetings

 Council meetings are normally held on the second Tuesday of each month in the Council Chambers above the Shire Office in Throssell Street Collie.
-Meetings commence at 7pm.
+Beginning in 2026, meetings will commence at 6pm.
 All ordinary council meetings are open to the public, though the meeting may be closed when matters of a sensitive or personal nature are discussed.

 Meetings are conducted in accordance with the Local Government Act 1995 and associated regulations and Shire of Collie Standing Orders Local Law 2017 which are available here.